Futures and the Async Syntax

 Rust Programming Language

 Phew: we finally have some working async code!
 This now compiles, and we can run it.
-Pick a couple URLs and run the command line tool.
-You may discover that some sites are reliably faster than others, while in other cases which site “wins” varies from run to run.
-Let’s briefly turn our attention back to how futures work.
+Before we add code to race two sites against each other, let’s briefly turn our attention back to how futures work.

 Each await point—that is, every place where the code uses the await keyword—represents a place where control gets handed back to the runtime.
-To make that work, Rust needs to keep track of the state involved in the async block, so that the runtime can kick off some other work and then come back when it is ready to try advancing this one again.
-This is an invisible state machine, as if you wrote something like this:
+To make that work, Rust needs to keep track of the state involved in the async block, so that the runtime can kick off some other work and then come back when it’s ready to try advancing this one again.
+This is an invisible state machine, as if you wrote an enum in this way to save the current state at each await point:

 #![allow(unused)]